Eight benefits of better sleep

 1. You will Feel Happier

 Waking up cranky and irritable is a bad way to start the day.
 When you are tired you are more likely to shout at the kids, snap at people or burst into tears.
-More sleep will put you in a better mood, give you greater patience and you’re more likely to have a smile on your face.
+More sleep will put you in a better mood, give you greater patience with the kids and you’re more likely to have a smile on your face.

 2. You will Accomplish More